 5. The Wicker Man (2000)

-The imagery from this advance single was our first glimpse of the newly reunited six-piece line-up in action, and even Dickinson’s cut-off denim jacket got our pulses racing in April 2000.
+The imagery from Brave New World’s advance single was our first glimpse of the newly reunited six-piece line-up in action, and even Dickinson’s cut-off denim jacket got our pulses racing in April 2000.
 There are touches of The X Files and Twin Peaks about the video’s dark sci-fi narrative, and the big white weather balloons are surely yet another Maiden reference to The Prisoner.
 Eddie’s looking well, with his glowing red eyes and sickly grin; it’s just a shame we don’t get to see more of the burning wicker man.

 4. Rainmaker (2003)